 What we do begins and ends with people with autism and their families.
 Our mission is centered on making life better for them, and I think Autism Speaks has done a lot in just a few years.
-We’ve contributed about $200 million in funding to date for research to determine the causes and develop better treatments.
-We need more research and services and a better handle on how many people have autism in the US.
+We’ve contributed $200 million in funding to date for research to determine the causes and develop better treatments.
+We need more government funding for research and services and a better handle on how many people have autism in the US.

 What does autism therapy cost, on average, for an American family?